davidarchanjo/docker-typescript-sample-web-app/README.md

 # creates inside the image a directory to hold the application code
 WORKDIR /usr/src/app

-# copies all files/directories from where docker build is been run into the path relative to WORKDIR
+# copies all files/directories from where docker build command is run into the path relative to WORKDIR
 COPY . .

 # based on package-lock.json, install only dependencies. devDependencies are ignored